ForloopAI/forloop/README.md

 ## Usage
-Download our desktop APP directly from our website www.forloop.ai or use our platform directly from python as a library
+Download our desktop app directly from our website [app.forloop.ai](app.forloop.ai) or use our platform directly from Python as a library

 ```python
 import forloop.forloop_core as flcore